soyart/webtools/README.md

 	$ tree example.com johndoes.com;

 ## <a name="longterm"></a>Long-term usage

+> See branch `artnoi.com` if you're not sure what to do

 As explained, this repo is meant to be the reference code base for webtools from today onwards.
 I will no longer be helping with diverged webtools code.
 So, to use this repo directly to develop your website, you just need to

 1. Clone this repository, and `unix/sh-tools`